lasred/HomePrototype/README.md

 # HomePrototype

 Implemented a client tasked UI(called Home) from prototype storyboard with CSS, HTML, JavaScript, and JQuery(JavaScript Library).
-The prototype is supported on all the latest browsers.
+The prototype is supported on all the latest web browsers.
+(Google Chome, Microsoft IE, Mozilla Firefox